aboutcode-org/aboutcode-toolkit/SPECIFICATION.rst

 - The file "httpd-2.4.3.tar.gz" was originally downloaded from http://archive.apache.org/dist/httpd/httpd-2.4.3.tar.gz

-- In the same directory, "httpd.LICENSE" and "httpd.NOTICE" are files that contain respectively the license text and the notice text for this component.
+- In the same directory, "apache-2.0.LICENSE" and "httpd.NOTICE" are files that contain respectively the license text and the notice text for this component.

 - This component is licensed under "apache-2.0"